A treatment with implants manages to eliminate ovarian and colorectal cancer in six days

 “If you were to give the same concentration of protein through an IV pump it would be extremely toxic,” says Nash.
 “With drug factories, the concentration that we see in other parts of the body, far from the tumor site, is actually lower than what patients have to tolerate with intravenous treatments.
 The high concentration is only at the tumor site», he defends.

-In Nash’s opinion, the same general approach used in the study could be applied to treating cancers of the pancreas, liver, lungs and other organs.
-Drug factories could be placed next to tumors and within the linings surrounding those organs and most others.
+In Nash’s opinion, the same general approach used in the study might be applied to treating cancers of the pancreas, liver, lungs and other organs.
+Drug factories might be placed next to tumors and within the linings surrounding those organs and most others.
 And if a different cytokine is needed to attack a specific form of cancer, pearls can be loaded with modified cells that produce that immunotherapeutic compound.

 The outer shell of the pearl protects the cytokine-producing cells from immune attack.
 The shells are made of materials that the immune system recognizes as foreign objects but not as immediate threats, and Veiseh’s lab took advantage of that in its design.

 “We found that foreign body reactions safely and robustly shut down the flow of cytokines from the capsules within 30 days.
-We also showed that we could safely administer a second course of treatment should it become necessary in the clinic,” says Veiseh.
+We also showed that we might safely administer a second course of treatment should it become necessary in the clinic,” says Veiseh.

 See them